levnikmyskin/hyprland-virtual-desktops/README.md

  - When you switch to virtual desktop 2, both screens will switch to empty workspaces.
 Let's say here you open your email client and your favourite chat application;
  - If you switch back to virtual desktop 1, you will get back your web browser and the IDE on screen 1 and 2; and viceversa when you go back to virtual desktop 2.

-**WARNING**: the main branch is currently on `virtual-desktops` v.
-2.0b, which is beta software.
-If you're experiencing any bug, please open an issue here and then consider switching to v.
-1.0

 ## How does this work?

 ### It's just workspaces, really